kiedunne/Lunchbox/README.md

 ## Local Installation

-1. Git fork and clone the repository and cd into the Meet-and-Eat folder
+1. Git fork and clone the repository and cd into the Lunchbox folder
 2. Run ```bundle install```
 3. Run ```rake db:setup```
 4. Run ```bundle exec figaro install``` which will create an application.yml file and this file will be automatically .gitignored.